mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 1. [Connect a compatible keyboard or stenography (steno) machine, or use your standard keyboard.](#connect-a-compatible-keyboard-or-stenography-machine)
 1. [Confirm it's working.](#confirm-its-working)
 1. [Practice and learn stenography using Plover.](#practice-and-learn)

-> **Note**: Plover is free-of-charge software, and the learning resources listed below are free-of-charge.
-In order to write quickly, you might need to purchase suitable hardware (see below).

 ## Install Plover